twidhelm/herbarium-label-transcriber/README.md

 - **Template read error**
   Check `TEMPLATE_PATH` and verify the file is a valid `.xlsx`
 - **Parsed fields missing**
-  See `rawGPTOutput` column to inspect the model’s raw response; adjust prompt or post‑processing rules as needed
+  See `rawGPTOutput` column to inspect the model’s raw response; adjust prompt or post-processing rules as needed

 ---